 Pharmacists in Primary Care

 Pharmacists are an important part of primary care.
-As mentioned above, pharmacists are the most accessible clinicians for many Americans.
+As mentioned above, they are the most accessible clinicians for many Americans.
 In fact, studies show that patients see their primary care pharmacists up to ten times more frequently than primary care physicians.

 Many think pharmacists dispense medications, but they do so much more than that.
 Pharmacists in primary care can collaborate with a clinician team to order lab tests for monitoring outcomes of a medication, interpret data related to medication safety and effectiveness, initiate or modify medications, provide education and counseling to patients, document care in patient records, identify any barriers to patient compliance, communicate with payers, and more.
-Pharmacists’ scope of practice varies, but in some states pharmacists can prescribe medications or modify prescriptions under specific circumstances.
+Their scope of practice varies, but in some states they can even prescribe medications or modify prescriptions under specific circumstances.

 Since pharmacists can do a lot to manage patients’ chronic conditions and other primary care concerns, they can help reduce the strain on PCPs.
 PCPs say that having a pharmacist on the care team available for comprehensive medication management decreases their workload and mental exhaustion while improving patient care and achievement of quality measures.
 Allowing pharmacists to practice to the top of their license can help relieve the strain on PCPs as the field is facing a worsening physician shortage.